kirakirakira/blog/personal-goals.md

 5. Learn about software (oops-- too generic!)
 6. Be kind

+# October 19, 2015

+### This Week's Goal: Be More Awesome.

+## Things I'll Do This Week:
+- [X] Watch videos for Philosophy of Science class
+- [X] Complete quiz for Philosophy of Science class
+- [X] Grade essays for Philosophy of Science class
+- [ ] Japanese homework
+- [ ] Free Code Camp - finish algorithm scripting Bonfires

 # October 12, 2015

 ### This Week's Goal: Be More Awesome.